 - Case Management

-The program runs for nine months, but could be shorter or longer depending on individual needs.
+The program generally runs for nine months, but could be shorter or longer depending on individual needs and progress.

 - Step 1: Fill out an application.
 This is how we gather key eligibility information, gain contact information, and learn about your interests and goals.

 - Step 2: Attend an information session.
-This is an opportunity to tour the YBA facility, meet the staff, learn about our program, and ask any questions you may have.
-You also have the opportunity to schedule your interview during the information sessions.
+This is an opportunity to tour the LWYB facility, meet the staff, learn about our program, and ask any questions you may have.
+You may also have the opportunity to schedule your interview during the information sessions.
 All information sessions should last between 30-60 minutes, depending on attendance.

 Upcoming Information Sessions: